 Treatment and prognosis

-- biopsy to confirm diagnosis and observe
+- biopsy to confirm the diagnosis and observe

-- surgical resection is the rule
+- surgical resection if feasible

 Possible imaging differential considerations include: